 Administrative Assistant / Assistant to the Chair

-Allie manages the VMA Chair’s calendar and coordinates the department’s social media, as well as the Department’s weekly e-newsletters.
-She also provides administrative support to the Chair, Associates Chairs, and Program Directors, serves as faculty liaison, manages front desk operations of the department, and supervises student staff.
-Allie is a practicing multimedia artist and holds an MFA in Film Programming from Columbia University, and a BA in Theater from the University of California.
+Aaron manages the VMA Chair’s calendar and coordinates the department’s social media, as well as the Department’s weekly e-newsletters.
+He provides administrative support to the Chair, Associates Chairs, and Program Directors, serves as faculty liaison, manages the office, front desk operations, and supervises student staff.
+Aaron holds an MFA in Film Programming from Columbia University, and a BA in Theater from the University of California.
 He is an accomplished actor and has managed various film festivals.

 Phone: (617) 824-8931

 Office: Ansin 918A